 What does the test result mean?

-However, use of the updated guidelines remains controversial.
-Many still use the older guidelines from the NCEP ATP III to evaluate lipid levels and CVD risk:
+However, use of the risk calculator and ACC/AHA guidelines remain controversial and are evolving as more data become available.
+Many still use the older guidelines (2002) from the NCEP Adult Treatment Panel (ATP) III to evaluate HDL-C levels and heart disease risk as summarized below:

 For children, teens and young adults:

-Some laboratories report a ratio of total cholesterol to HDL cholesterol.
+Some laboratories report a ratio of total cholesterol to HDL cholesterol (cholesterol ratio).
 The ratio is obtained by dividing the total cholesterol by the HDL cholesterol.
-For example, if a person has a total cholesterol result of 200 mg/dL and an HDL cholesterol level of 50 mg/dL, the ratio would be stated as 4 (or 4:1).
+For example, if you have a total cholesterol result of 200 mg/dL and an HDL cholesterol level of 50 mg/dL, the ratio would be stated as 4 (or 4:1).
 A desirable ratio is below 5 (5:1); the optimum ratio is 3.5 (3.5:1).
 The American Heart Association recommends that the absolute numbers for total blood cholesterol and HDL cholesterol levels be used because they are more useful than the ratio in determining appropriate treatment for patients.

 Is there anything else I should know?

-HDL cholesterol should be measured when a person is not ill.
+HDL cholesterol should be measured when you are not ill.
 Cholesterol is temporarily low during acute illness, immediately following a heart attack, or during stress (like from surgery or an accident).
 You should wait at least six weeks after any illness to have cholesterol measured.

 In women, HDL cholesterol may change during pregnancy.
-Women should wait at least six weeks after having a baby to have HDL-C measured.
+Women should wait at least six weeks after delivery to have their HDL-C measured.